aaront97/CasualJogger/Readme_Group29.txt

 -Once all dependencies are resolved, run the main method of the Main class.

 Alternatively, we have shipped a .jar file to make setup easier.
-However, if API calls do run out, it is not possible to modify the apiKeys.json file.
+However, if API calls do run out, it is not possible to modify the apiKeys.json file since the apiKeys are hardbaked into the .jar.

 External Libraries Used: